HNRCA Health & Safety Commitment on response to COVID-19

-Purpose The purpose of this study is to compare different types of iron supplements on intestinal health, inflammation, and the response of immune cells to bacteria and viruses.
+Purpose of this study The purpose of this study is to compare different types of iron supplements on intestinal health, inflammation, and the response of immune cells to bacteria and viruses.

 Target Population Men and post-menopausal women aged 50-80 years old